dddaga/word-tree/version_2_code/README.md

 ### Graph-Based Model

-The model uses a graph to represent sequences at the subword level, enabling efficient context propagation and weight updates.
-This approach improves scalability by only retrieving and processing relevant subgraphs during inference.
+The model uses a graph to represent sequences at the subword level, enforcing context aware weight distribution by design.
+This approach aims to improves scalability by only retrieving and processing relevant subgraphs during inference.

-### Tensor Operations

-The training process involves advanced tensor operations using PyTorch, allowing for flexible and performant manipulation of word connections and contexts.

-### Training and Inference

-The training system is designed to handle large corpora efficiently, processing data in chunks and utilizing multiprocessing for parallel execution.
-Inference is managed through a FastAPI server, providing real-time sequence generation capabilities.

 ## Context and Related Work